bowdwin/02-bootstrapportfolio/README.md

 * This was our 2nd homework assignement.
 Instead of doing a portfolio about myself,  I figured I would create a portfolio page of Harry Potter Books and Movies as well as an about page of the author and a contact form.
 All books link to the books offical sites and the movies link to trailers on youtube.com
 * Project status: working/prototype
+* Spent a lot of time on this, still more time is needed to name the divs correctly and update the alt on images but i'm going to concentrate of Java script :)

 ## Screen shot of "Books"